surifirstpin/Acubi_documentation/Version.5/Visualization Types.md

 - **Include Zero** displays measure values starting from zero.

-- **Position** you can can align the y-axis to left or right side of the chart.
+- **Position** you can align the y-axis to left or right side of the chart.

 **Reference Lines** enables the creation of reference lines in a chart.